vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 ```

 ## Amending a liquidity commitment
 The Vega system does not take into account your current position when it creates the orders from your liquidity provision shape.

 Therefore, if you are currently long or short, the orders created will be the same.
 For example, if you create a shape that is more likely to result in a long position, then over time you are likely to become longer.
 As you are required to have enough margin to cover you position, this puts more strain on your margin account as your position grows.

 One way you can help control your margin requirements is to change the shape of liquidity provision order to help reduce your position.
 For this, you can use the `liquidityProvisionAmendment` command.

 ### API script
 In the below example, the shape is being changed to increase the chance that sell orders will be matched.
-This will help to reduce the size of a long position.
+This would help to reduce the size of a long position.
 The activity of the market itself will control exactly what gets filled, and the shape of your orders does not guarantee your orders will be filled.

-To execute a test liquidity provision amend you can run this following script from the `samples-api-scripts` repo:
+To execute a liquidity provision amend, edit and run the following script from the `samples-api-scripts` repo:

 ```
 python3 submit-amend-liquidity-provision/submit-amend-liquidity-provision-order.py
 ```

+In the following example, you can see the offset was chosen to be further away for the *best buy* price, but closer to the *best ask* price:

 ```
 submission = {